 Neither the subsidiaries of the Parent nor the consolidated VIE is obligated to make dividends or distributions to the Parent under the Contractual Arrangements.
-To date, no dividends or distributions have been made to the Parent by the Parent's subsidiaries or the consolidated VIE.
+As of the date of this annual report, no dividends or distributions have been made to the Parent by the Parent's subsidiaries or the consolidated VIE.